chibui015/kho/Frequently-Asked-Questions.md

 Yes.
 The application is distributed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Distributing the .apk files released by this project complies with the terms of the license, with no further action required.
 There is no fee.
 These are the only available license terms.

 We *strongly* recommend distributing the project's release, rather than building from source, for best user experience.
-It is signed with the project's keys and so is the only copy that will be upgradeable to future releases via Android.
+It is signed with the project's keys and so is the only copy that will be upgradeable to future releases via Google Play.

 The project only maintains a release of Barcode Scanner on [Google Play](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) and does not maintain releases elsewhere.
 Other app stores are however welcome to maintain releases on their own.